urbanindo/yii2-dynamodb/README.md

 ## Limitation

-Because DynamoDB have different behavior with MySQL in general, there are several limitations or behavior change applied.
+Because DynamoDB have different behavior from MySQL, there are several limitations or behavior change applied.
 There are several method to get data from
 DynamoDB: __GetItem__, __BatchGetItem__, __Scan__, and __Query__.

 1. We have tried to implement automatic method to acquire model from Query.
-You have to assign method explicitly when you want to force method in use.
+You should assign method explicitly if you want to force the method to use.
 2. Not yet support attribute name aliasing (In MySQL known as field aliasing).
-3. When using __Query__ method, in where condition should using just key attributes.
+3. When using __Query__ method, where condition just support filter by key attributes.
-In next roll out will add filtering with non key attributes.
+In next roll out we will add filtering with non key attributes.
-4. To make pagination, we recommend using Query method when want to filter result.
+4. To make pagination, we forcedly using __Query__ method when WHERE condition is set.
-If you use filtering with non key attribute, it is possible result the model(s) less than desired limit value.
+Because if you use filtering with non key attribute, it is possible the model result(s) will less than desired limit value.
-5. `indexBy` and `orderBy` cannot use by attribute string value or callable parameter.
+5. `indexBy` and `orderBy` cannot use with attribute string value or callable parameter.
 This will use as string value and assign to `IndexName` parameter in DynamoDB.
-To use sorting, it will use __QUERY__ method and `orderBy` parameter should be either `['myIndex' => 'ASC']` or `['myIndex', 'ASC']`.
+To use sorting, this will forcedly use __QUERY__ method and `orderBy` parameter should be either `['myIndex' => 'ASC']` or `['myIndex', 'DESC']`.
-6. Not support NULL type attribute.
+6. Not support NULL and any kind of set attribute type.